Lorti/manu.ninja/_posts/2016-12-15-lightweight-testing-of-front-end-npm-packages.md

 npm was initally developed for the Node.js ecosystem, not with front-end packages in mind.
 This has changed with module-bundling tools like Browserify and webpack.
 We can now simply `import`{:.no-highlight} or `require()`{:.no-highlight} modules and use them in our front-end.

 It is likely that you already have a `package.json`{:.no-highlight} file for npm in your existing projects.
-Installing Bower and creating a separate `bower.json`{:.no-highlight} would increase complexity.
+Installing Bower and creating a separate `bower.json`{:.no-highlight} likely increases the complexity of your project.

-Which is why you will now find a complete example package illustrating how to use npm for front-end packages and how to easily set up automated tests for JavaScript that is dependant on a browser environment.
+Which is why we'll now examin an example package, illustrating how to use npm for front-end packages and how to easily set up automated tests for JavaScript that is dependant on a browser environment.

 ## Simple form tracking with Google Analytics